devbisme/skidl/docs/usage.rst

 Finding Parts
 ................................

-|skidl| provides a convenience function for searching for parts called
+SKiDL provides a convenience function for searching for parts called (naturally) ``search``.
-(naturally) ``search``.
 Suppose you want to use a resistor, but don't know what the name of the part is.
 Assuming it probably starts with "R", ``search`` can be used to do a wildcard search of the part libraries: